karolsluszniak/cloudless-box/README.md

 `sticky_sessions` | enables sticky sessions Passenger setting; by default, it's enabled only for `meteor` layout; this comes useful when using WebSockets in an app
 `symlinks` | object with custom symlinks for on-deployment linking; defaults to `.env`; allows to override or remove default symlink with `false`
-`url` | sets custom domain for the application; if unset, app will be available at `<app-name>.domain.com` subdomain
+`url` | sets custom domain for the application; if unset, app will be available at `<app-name>.domain.com` subdomain `whenever` | allows to specify whenever file or to disable the scheduling (with `false`); if unset, `config/schedule.rb` will be used (if exists)
+`workers` | allows to add and control per-app workers; if unset, one worker process per line in app's Procfile will be configured

 All attributes are optional and have sensible defaults.
 If none will be set, you'll end up with a system account for static, undeployed website without any database or addon on your server.